victornava/ruby-list/readme.md

 - Use enumerator rather than array

 # Disclamer
-I borrowed the tests from the Rubinius project.
+Tests are adapted from Rubinius.

 # Done